 How to Dehydrate Foods for Long Term Storage

 For centuries, dehydrating food has been seen as a survival necessity.
 Many believe this preservation method is the safest, most affordable and best way to preserve flavors of foods.
 The dehydration process removes moisture from the food so that bacteria, yeast and mold cannot grow.
 The added benefit is the dehydration process minimally affects the nutritional content of food.
-In fact, when using an in-home dehydration unit, 3%-5% of the nutritional content is lost compared to the canning method which losses 60%-80% of the nutritional content.
+In fact, when using an in-home dehydration unit, 3-5% of the nutritional content is lost compared to the canning method which losses 60-80% nutritional content.
 Additionally, important vitamins and nutrition such as: vitamin A and C, carbohydrates, fiber, potassium, magnesium, selenium and sodium are not altered or lost in the drying process.
-Therefore, the end result is nutrient packed food that can be stored long term.
+Therefore, the end result is nutrient packed food that can be stored long-term.

 How Can a Person Use a Dehydrator

 In the book, The Prepper’s Cookbook, I outline the multiple ways that one can use a dehydrator.
-They can dry vegetables, fruits, make jerky, make fruit or vegetable leather, dry herbs, make spices, dry noodles, and even make crafts such as dough ornaments.
+They can dry vegetables, fruits, make jerky, make fruit or vegetable leather, dry herbs, make spices, dry soup mixes, noodles, and even make crafts.
 When I first began dehydrating foods, I purchased a modest dehydrator.
-Then, I realized how much I loved it and got a higher end model and love it.
+Then, I realized how much I loved it and got a higher end model.

 Dehydrating vegetables and fruits to use for long-term storage is a great way of including needed nutrition into diets with minimal investment.
 When dehydrating food, one should use fresh produce or meat.
 Typically, when overly ripe fruits and vegetables are dehydrated, the texture is not as crisp.
 For example, if one were to dehydrate over ripe bananas, the end result would be a chewy banana chip as opposed to a crispy banana chip.
 If a person were to use the ripe fruits or vegetables, they could puree the produce and make fruit or vegetable leather to use later.